nwg/racket-wiki/Racket2.md

   whole arity thing -- always normalizing and includes keyword arity information.
 Also, make it possible to always use a procedure where an arity is expected.

+* Reconsider printing and equality of mutable and immutable variants of data types (vectors, hash tables, strings, etc.)